MorrowShore/Prism/README.md

 RTMP1, RTMP2, and RTMP3 refer to custom destinations; you can fill in the details of custom destinations or platforms by filling in the RTMP variables with their server URL and the stream key.
-If you're not going to stream to a specific platform, simply remove it from the prompt (along with the "-e" before it).

 * 7- In OBS' stream options, enter the following in the Server field:
 ```